Flexitive/page-api/README.md

 * how the element looks
 * how the element changes over time
-* how the element responds to user-initiated events
+* how the element responds to user interaction

 When exporting a page, Flexitive automatically includes skeleton API code for any custom elements, e.g.: